New Gods: Yang Jian: Dubbed versions

-A Japanese dubbed version of the movie is scheduled to be released in Japanese theaters on March 21, 2025, under the name "Youzen".
-It will have Ae!
+A Japanese dubbed version of the film was released in Japanese theaters on March 21, 2025, under the name "Youzen".
+This dub has Ae!
 Group's Masaya Sano voicing Youzen, one of the main characters, a bounty hunter who has lost his "divine power", and Toshiki Masuda as Jinkou, a boy who stole "divine power".
-The group will sing "ROCK'NPOP", which is included in their 1st album "D.N.A", as the movie's theme song.
+The group performed "ROCK'NPOP", which is included in their album "D.N.A", as the film's theme song.